 Tempa Dukte Lama

-Since his departure from Upaya in 2005, Tempa has been living and teaching in the US and Germany.
-In early 2007, Tempa Lama came to Pittsburgh where he founded the non profit organization Olmoling.
-Tempa’s deep wish is to make the ancient teachings of the Bon tradition truly relevant and accessible for all those who feel the need to bring healing and more happiness into their lives.
-In teaching meditation practice and Open Presence, healing practices and other Bon practices, his emphasis is on helping people to bring their practice into all situations of their lives and to use it to transform their suffering and to help each other.
-As the founder of the Bon Cultural Society of Humla, Tempa Lama is also engaged in ongoing projects to preserve the ancient culture of his home valley Humla.
+Since his departure from Upaya in 2005, Tempa Lama has been living and teaching in the US, Canada, Mexico, and Europe.
+In 2007 Tempa Lama founded the non profit organization Olmo Ling in Pittsburgh PA.
+At Olmo Ling Center, Tempa Lama is working to make the ancient teachings of the Bon tradition available and accessible for all who wish to bring a practice of compassion, healing and happiness into their lives.
+Central areas of his work include translations and commentaries on Bon teachings and practices, and the creation of an educational program geared toward the needs of psychologists and medical professionals in the areas of healing, compassionate care and spiritual support for the dying.
+As the founder of the Bon Cultural Society of Humla and co-founder of Humla Fund Tempa Lama is engaged in ongoing projects to preserve the ancient culture of his home valley Humla.

 nights are not old